 The framework – before we commence the study of the 30 verses let us see the framework of the Thiruppavai.
 Once you understand the framework it is that much easier to understand and appreciate the work and also slowly divine the inner meanings that emerge from the rich poetry in these verses.

 Thiruppavai can be broadly split into three major sections with a few subsections inside them.

-Section 1 ( Verses 1 – 5 )– Andal announces the intention to a perform a month long Nonbu (let’s say a project) a sustained and intense worship of the Lord Narayana manifesting in the form of Lord Krishna.
+Section 1 ( Verses 1 – 5 )– Andal announces the intention to perform a month long Nonbu (let’s say a divine mission ) a sustained and intense worship of the Lord Narayana manifesting in the form of Lord Krishna.
 This section has five verses.
-In these five verses the fact of the Nonbu, some details of how it is going to be done, some do s and don’t s are described in the first two stanzas and in the next three verses the glory of the Lord in whose name the Nonbu is being done is extolled to create the motivation and the energy for carrying on the Nonbu and achieve success in the project.
+In these five verses the fact of the Nonbu, some details of how it is going to be done, some do s and don’t s are described in the first two stanzas and in the next three verses the glory of the Lord in whose name the Nonbu is being done is extolled to create the motivation and the energy for carrying on the Nonbu and achieve success of the mission.

 Section 2 (Verses 6 – 15)– Any good activity is enhanced when done together by a group of like minded good people.
 Every project works with a good team right ? so here is Andal in section 2 collecting her team, a group of ten young girls like her to join her in her penance.
 Section 2 contains 10 verses.
 Each verse describing how Andal goes to the house of one of the girls, waking her up and imploring her to join the band.
 Each verse besides waking up the girl is rich in poetry describing the environment then, alluding to the Lord in His many forms and glory.